mchevalier2/mchevalier2.github.io/_pages/about.md

 After nearly 15 years as a researcher, data scientist, and data engineer, I’ve seen how often people struggle with these practical challenges.
 Whether you’re an early-career researcher, a professional handling real-world data, or someone looking to make AI work for you, my courses provide hands-on, actionable guidance to bridge the gap between theory and practice. **With the right skills, you’ll not only take control of your workflow and troubleshoot with confidence, but also unlock the full potential of the hard skills you already know in theory but struggle to apply.**

-##### Courses to bridge the gap
+##### DataSharp Academy: Courses to bridge the gap

-I’ve developed a series of courses to help you overcome these challenges:
+With [DataSharp Academy](https://datasharpacademy.com), I have developed a series of courses to help you overcome these challenges:

 - **Demystifying data analysis: from organising your environment to curating your data**
 - **R fundamentals to harness AI generated code**